slikyo/parking_docker_compose/readme.md

-This one can be used to deploy on web directly.
+This one can be used to deploy directly.